 How do you protect your loved ones from nursing home neglect and abuse?

-Be Present: Nursing home residents who have regular visitors are less likely to suffer from nursing home abuse.
+Nursing home residents who have regular visitors are less likely to suffer from nursing home abuse.

-Be Perceptive: When visiting your loved one in a nursing home, remain aware of your surroundings and take note of any changes in the condition of your loved one.
+When visiting your loved one in a nursing home, remain aware of your surroundings and take note of any changes in the condition of your loved one.
 Is the nursing home well-staffed?
 Are conditions sanitary and maintained?
 Does your loved one have any bruises or marks indicating possible abuse?
 Has their attitude or personality changed recently?

-Be Unpredictable: Be sure to make unexpected visits to your loved ones.
+Be sure to make unexpected visits to your loved ones.
 Try to visit them at different times of day and on different days of the week.

-Victims may also fear of retaliation or reprisal from their abuser if they tell anyone.
+Victims may also fear retaliation or reprisal from their abuser if they tell anyone.
 With the majority of abusers being family members, many victims may be unwilling to report neglect and abuse because they don’t want their caregiver to face the consequences.